 Conklin Center was the first agency in the nation dedicated to providing vocational and daily living skills training to adults who are blind and have one or more additional disabilities.

-- At least 85% of graduates become employed, live in homes of their own choosing or continue their education.
+On average, 85% of graduates annually become employed, live in homes of their own choosing or continue their education.

 The goal of Conklin Center students is to work and live independently in the community.

 Conklin Center’s adult students are blind (the best correction possible in whichever eye has better vision does not exceed 20/200) and have one or more other disabling conditions such as deafness/impaired hearing, developmental disability (e.g. intellectual disability, cerebral palsy), learning disability, or brain injury any of which, alongside blindness, may complicate the vocational rehabilitation process.
 The Center serves adults from throughout the state of Florida.
 Participants in the Early Intervention program are children who are blind or severely visually impaired from birth to age six and their families.